erew123/alltalk_tts/README.md

 Before you start `finetune.py`.
 You will now be able to finetune offline and no anonymous training data will be sent.

-#### ⚫ Important requirements CUDA 11.8
+#### ⚫ Prerequisites for Fine-tuning with Nvidia CUDA Development Toolkit 11.8

-As mentioned you must have a small portion of the Nvidia CUDA Toolkit **11.8** installed.
-Not higher or lower versions.
-Specifically **11.8**.
-You do not have to uninstall any other versions, change any graphics drivers, reinstall torch or anything like that.
-This requirement is for Step1 of Finetuning.
-To keep the download+install as small as possible, you will need to:
+- To perform fine-tuning, a specific portion of the **Nvidia CUDA Development Toolkit v11.8** must be installed.
+This is crucial for step 1 of fine-tuning.
+The objective is to minimize the installation footprint by installing only the essential components.
+- The **Nvidia CUDA Development Toolkit v11.8** operates independently from your graphics card drivers and the CUDA version utilized by your Python environment.
+- This installation process aims to keep the download and install size as minimal as possible, however a full install of the tookit requires 3GB's of disk space.
+- When running Finetuning it will require upto 20GB's of temporary disk space, so please ensure you have this space available and preferably use a SSD or NVME drive.

+1. **Download the Toolkit**:
-- Download the **xxx (network)** install of the Nvidia CUDA Toolkit 11.8 from [here](https://developer.nvidia.com/cuda-11-8-0-download-archive)
+   - Obtain the **network install** version of the Nvidia CUDA Development Toolkit 11.8 from [Nvidia's Archive](https://developer.nvidia.com/cuda-11-8-0-download-archive).

-- Run the installer.
-At minimum, you need to [minimally] install the `nvcc` compiler and the `CUBLAS` development and runtime libraries:
+2. **Run the Installer**:
-  - Select **Custom Advanced** as your installation type.
+   - Choose **Custom (Advanced)** installation.
-  - Uncheck all the checkboxes in the list.
+   - Deselect all options initially.
-  - Now check the following elements:
+   - Select the following components:
      - `CUDA` > `Development` > `Compiler` > `nvcc`
-    - `CUDA` > `Development` > `Compiler` > `Libraries` > `CUBLAS`
+     - `CUDA` > `Development` > `Libraries` > `CUBLAS` (**both** development and runtime)

-    - `CUDA` > `Runtime` > `Libraries` > `CUBLAS`
-  - You can now proceed through the install.
-- When that has installed, open a terminal/command prompt and type `nvcc --version`.
-If it reports back `Cuda compilation tools, release 11.8.` you are good to go. **Specifically, 11.8**.
-If not continue to the next step.
+3. **Configure Environment Search Path**:
-- For both Windows and Linux, you need to ensure that `nvcc` and the 11.8 cuda library files are in your environments search path.
-You can undo the changes below after finetuning if you prefer:
+   - It's essential that `nvcc` and CUDA 11.8 library files are discoverable in your environment's search path.
+Adjustments can be reverted post-fine-tuning if desired.

+     **For Windows**:
-  - **Windows**: Edit the Windows `Path` environment variable and add `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin`
+     - Edit the `Path` environment variable to include `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8\bin`.
-  - **Linux**: The path may be different depending on what flavour of Linux you are running, so you may need to seek out specific instructions on the internet.
-Generic paths **may** be:
+     - Add `CUDA_HOME` and set its path to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8.`

+     **For Linux**:
+     - The path may vary by Linux distribution.
+Here's a generic setup:
+       - `export CUDA_HOME=/usr/local/cuda`
-    - `export LD_LIBRARY_PATH=/usr/local/cuda-11.8/lib64:${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}` and
+       - `export PATH=${CUDA_HOME}/bin:${PATH}`
-    - `export LD_LIBRARY_PATH=/usr/local/cuda-11.8/bin`
+       - `export LD_LIBRARY_PATH=${CUDA_HOME}/lib64:$LD_LIBRARY_PATH`

-    - Add these to your '~/.bashrc' if you want this to be permanent and not something you have to set each time you open a new terminal.
+       - Consider adding these to your `~/.bashrc` for permanence, or apply temporarily for the current session by running the above commands each time you start your Python environment.

+     **Note**: If using Text-generation-webui, its best to set these temporarily.

+4. **Verify Installation**:
-- When you have made the changes, open a **new** terminal/command prompt (in order to load the new search paths) and `nvcc --version`.
-It should report back `Cuda compilation tools, release 11.8.` at which point, you are good to go.
+   - Open a **new** terminal/command prompt to refresh the search paths.
-- If it doesn't report that, check you have correctly set the search environment paths, dont have overlapping other versions of cuda paths etc.

-**Note:** Its also important that your Torch and Torchaudio have cuda installed (of any version).
-If you run the AllTalk diagnostics you can see your Torch and Torchaudio versions listed there.
-Cuda 11.8 will be listed as `cu118` and Cuda 12.1 as `cu121`.
-This Torch and Torchaudio is seperate to the above requirement to have the Nvidia CUDA Toolkit installed, so dont confuse the two different requirements.
-If you dont have Cuda installed on Torch and Torchaudio, Step 2 of Finetuning will fail.
+   - In a terminal or command prompt, execute `nvcc --version`.
+   - Success is indicated by a response of `Cuda compilation tools, release 11.8.` Specifically, ensure it is version 11.8.

+5. **Troubleshooting**:
+   - If the correct version isn't reported, recheck your environment path settings for accuracy and potential conflicts with other CUDA versions.

+#### Additional Note on Torch and Torchaudio:
+- Ensure Torch and Torchaudio are CUDA-enabled (any version), which is separate from the CUDA Toolkit installation.
+CUDA 11.8 corresponds to `cu118` and CUDA 12.1 to `cu121` in AllTalk diagnostics.
+- Failure to install CUDA for Torch and Torchaudio will result in Step 2 of fine-tuning failing.
+These requirements are distinct from the CUDA Toolkit installation, so avoid conflating the two.<br><br>

-#### ⚫ Starting Finetuning
+#### ⚫ Starting Fine-tuning

-**NOTE:** Please make sure you have started AllTalk at least once after updating, so that it downloads the additional files needed for finetuning.
+**NOTE:** Ensure AllTalk has been launched at least once after any updates to download necessary files for fine-tuning.

+1. **Close Resource-Intensive Applications**:
-1) Close all other applications that are using your GPU/VRAM and copy your audio samples into:<br><br>
+   - Terminate any applications that are using your GPU/VRAM to ensure enough resources for fine-tuning.

+2. **Organize Voice Samples**:
+   - Place your audio samples into the following directory:
      `/alltalk_tts/finetune/put-voice-samples-in-here/`

-3) In a command prompt/terminal window you need to move into your Text generation webUI folder:<br><br>
+Depending on your setup (Text-generation-webui or Standalone AllTalk), the steps to start the Python environment vary:

+- **For Text-generation-webui Users**:
+  - Navigate to the Text-generation-webui directory:
-`cd text-generation-webui`
+    - `cd text-generation-webui`

-4) Start the Text generation webUI Python environment for your OS:<br><br>
+  - Start the Python environment suitable for your OS:
-`cmd_windows.bat`, `./cmd_linux.sh`, `cmd_macos.sh` or `cmd_wsl.bat`

-5) You can double check your search path environment still works correctly with `nvcc --version`.
-It should report back 11.8:<br><br>
-   `Cuda compilation tools, release 11.8.`

-7) Move into your extensions folder:<br><br>
-`cd extensions`
+    - Windows: `cmd_windows.bat`
+    - Linux: `./cmd_linux.sh`
+    - macOS: `cmd_macos.sh`
+    - WSL (Windows Subsystem for Linux): `cmd_wsl.bat`

-8) Move into the **alltalk_tts** folder:<br><br>
+  - Move into the AllTalk directory:
+    - `cd extensions/alltalk_tts`

+- **For Standalone AllTalk Users**:
+  - Navigate to the `alltalk_tts` folder:
-`cd alltalk_tts`
+    - `cd alltalk_tts`
+  - Start the Python environment:
+    - Windows: `start_environment.bat`
+    - Linux: `./start_environment.sh`<br><br>

+   > If you're unfamiliar with Python environments and wish to learn more, consider reviewing **Understanding Python Environments Simplified** in the Help section.

+3. **Install Fine-tuning Requirements**:
+   - If you haven't already, install the fine-tuning requirements:
-9) Install the finetune requirements file: `pip install -r requirements_finetune.txt`
+     - `pip install -r requirements_finetune.txt`

+4. **Initiate Fine-tuning**:
+   - Start the fine-tuning process with the command:
-10) Type `python finetune.py` and it should start up.
+     - `python finetune.py`
-11) Follow the on-screen instructions when the web interface starts up.
+     - From now on you will only need to start your Python environment, potentially set the CUDA path and run the above command when you want to use Finetuning.

+5. **Pre-Flight Checklist**:
+   - Go through the pre-flight checklist to ensure readiness.
+Address any issues flagged as "Fail".

+6. **Post Fine-tuning Actions**:
-12) When you have finished finetuning, the final tab will tell you what to do with your files and how to move your newly trained model to the correct location on disk.
+   - Upon completing fine-tuning, the final tab will guide you on managing your files and relocating your newly trained model to the appropriate directory.

+These steps guide you through the initial preparations, starting the Python environment based on your setup, and the fine-tuning process itself.
+Ensure all prerequisites are met to facilitate a smooth fine-tuning experience.

 #### ⚫ How many Epochs etc is the right amount?